techpivot/phalcon-enterprise/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://raw.githubusercontent.com/techpivot/phalcon-enterprise/master/LICENSE)

 techpivot/phalcon-enterprise is a set of tools, plugins, and components that provide extended enterprise functionality for the Phalcon PHP framework.
+This project provides functionality similar to that of the [Phalcon Incubator](https://github.com/phalcon/incubator); however, all adapters and plugins are designed to run in production with parity against the current stable and mainline Phalcon versions.

 ## Installation via Composer